nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

  <br>

 #### Troubleshooting tests
- **Problem: Tests fail because NullPointException when AssertionError is expected**
+ **Problem: Tests fail because NullPointerException when AssertionError is expected**
- * Reason: Assertions are not enabled for JUnit tests.
+ * **Reason**: Assertions are not enabled for JUnit tests.
-   This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later)
+   This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later)<br>
- * Solution: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
+ * **Solution**: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
-   Delete run configurations created when you ran tests earlier.
+ * Delete run configurations created when you ran tests earlier.

 <br>
 <br>